Sep 262017

 Over the past few weeks, I have been talking to the various community gardens in Whittlesea.
 The net result is that 6 of the gardens now each have their own page on our website and have also been included on the map of where the community gardens are.
 Another way of viewing the material is via the community gardening section of the Local Food Directory.
 Of the 6 gardens, 1 is open to the public and a further 2 have free membership.

 Thanks for the community gardens for responding to my requests for information and photos.
-And thanks to Emma Bennett, Adele Mifsud and Annemaree Docking at the Council for providing some of the information and for the online Whittlesea Community Directory.
+And thanks to Emma Bennett, Adele Mifsud and Annemaree Docking at the Council for providing some of the information.

 Creeds Farm Eucalypt Mernda